I want to talk to you about anxiety and 4 simple things you can do to reduce anxiety right now.

 #3 – Bioenergetic Exercises

 A basic bioenergetic exercise called the Grounding Pose is good for reducing anxiety.
 While in this pose, you hang forward from the waist, as though you were going to touch your toes.
 Shift your weight to the balls of your feet.
-Then breathe deeply with long exhalations.
-The purpose of this pose is to get you out of your head and back into your body.
+Then breathe into the lower parts of your lungs with long exhalations.
+The purpose of this pose is to get you out of your ruminations and relax into your body.

 #4 – Here’s What You Can Do in Private to Reduce Anxiety

 Another bioenergetic exercise that is good for reducing anxiety is pounding.
 This is something you can do if you’re in a private place, so you don’t look crazy.
-Utilize your body’s fight-or-flight mode by raising your arms over your head and pounding on a bed with your forearms, a tennis racket, or a bat.
+The goal of this exercise is to discharge some of that excess energy, to build self awareness of the thoughts contributing to your anxiety and to build confidence.
+Raise your arms over your head and pound on a bed with your forearms, a tennis racket, or a bat.
 Or you can also pound a tire with a sledgehammer.
-While doing so, take a deep breath and a long exhalation as you hit the bed or tire.
+While doing so, breath into the lower parts of your lungs and a long exhalation as you hit the bed or tire.
 As you exhale, let sound come out.
 Scream or yell if you want to.
 Focus your attention on what you’re doing to get the most out of it.

 While this may sound like something you would rather not do in an anxious state, give it a try if you can.
-If you do, you will find that the fight-or-flight energy your body is holding will be discharged and your body will come back to equilibrium.
+If you do, you will find that the excess energy in your body will be discharged and your body will calm down.

 These are 4 things you can do to reduce anxiety right now, in public or in private.
-Your goal is to rescue your mind which has been hijacked by some random prediction.
 By focusing intentional attention quietly in public or loudly in private, you can bring yourself back to more optimal functioning.

-If you have any questions about these exercises or you’re interested in delving into the roots of your anxiety, give me a call.
+If you’re interested in delving into the roots of your anxiety, give me a call.
 We’ll talk.

 Contact me to set up your free 15-minute phone consultation.